shamikasule/API-Challenge/README.md

 ## **WeatherPy**

-	This challenge introduces a new library citipy that provides geocoordinates for available cities with population over 500.
+	This challenge introduced a new library citipy that provides geocoordinates for available cities with population over 500.

 ## General info
-	Utilized the open weather api to get weather data for random cities list generated using citipy library.
+	Utilized open weather api to get weather data for random cities list generated using citipy library.

 ## Technologies
 * jupyter notebook - version 6.0.3